box-bit/cloud-game-matchmaking/README.md

 # Steps to follow for setup
 1. aws configure
+    - or you can copy-paste into $HOME/.aws/credentials the new credentials that aws gives you everytime you start a new session
 2.  run `aws sts get-caller-identity`
     - to check that configure worked
 4. sam deploy